-We understand pregnancy is a demanding but wonderful time, and can take its toll physically, mentally and emotionally.
-Taking care of yourself throughout this season is vital to ensure the well-being of yourself, your family and your adorable new baby.
+We understand pregnancy is a demanding but wonderful time that can take its toll physically, mentally, and emotionally.
+Taking care of yourself throughout this season is vital to ensuring the well-being of yourself, your family, and your adorable new baby.

 It is such a magical time, and your body will go through many physical and hormonal changes.
 Your pelvic floor muscles will compress and abdominal muscles will lengthen to create room for the new baby.

-With the increased demands on the body with the changes, as well as the feeding, changing, rocking the new bub, it can be a time where pain becomes a little more prevalent than it usually is.
+With the increased demands on the body with the changes, as well as the feeding, changing, and rocking the new bub, it can be a time when pain becomes a little more prevalent than it usually is.

 Research has proven that exercising during pregnancy can reduce the risk of complications by up to 25%.